santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Time-Away-%2D-Vacation-and-Sick-Days.md

 _**Note that the earlier you request vacation time, the better!**_

-*UPDATE*  2 ways to do this:  the Normal way and the quick way.
 QUICK WAY
 1. Validate the team has proper coverage for the time your taking off by checking the [Schedule View](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/326172/View-Schedule-Per-POD) in WFM.
 Follow this link to get access to that Schedule View: [Link](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/326172/View-Schedule-Per-POD)